rickwest/thepyfiles/src/pages/joe-mancuso/index.md

 ---
 title: Joe Mancuso
 bio: Software Developer.
-Creator of @masoniteproject
+Creator of the Masonite project.
+Busy guy!
 date: "2015-05-06T23:46:37.121Z"
 description: This is a description
+pic: ./profile.jpg
+twitter: JoeMancusoDev
 ---

 ### Can you please introduce yourself and tell me a bit about your background (jobs, education, etc).